Developing a Course Syllabus

 USING YOUR SYLLABUS AS A LEARNING TOOL

 Your syllabus can be an important source of information about the course material and about learning in your field.
+This approach involves moving beyond a document that exclusively lists rules and due dates towards a course guide that invites students into the subject area and the broader discipline, and generates excitement for the learning to come.
 You can develop a syllabus that describes:

 - Course goals and outcomes.
-This might include an outline of the disciplinary content and skills that students will learn through the course, but might also address broader skills or topics (e.g. research methodology) that may contribute or draw on other courses or fields of study.
+This might include an outline of the disciplinary content and skills that students will learn through the course, but might also address broader skills or topics (e.g., research methodology) that may contribute to or draw on other courses or fields of study.

-- The ways in which information is organized, evaluated, and debated in your field.
-For example, you might provide a brief overview or background to the study of the topic itself (for example, when it emerged as a field or study, different ways in which it has been researched and taught), some history of the course (for example, new topics or sections that have been added or eliminated, new teaching methods or elements of course), or some information about how to perform scholarly work in the discipline (for example, and introduction on how to read particular kinds of texts or sources or how to use and interact with the course material).
+- The ways in which information can be organized, evaluated, and debated in your field.
+You might provide a brief overview or some background to the study of the topic itself (for example, when it emerged as a field or formalized discipline, different ways in which it has been researched and taught), some history of the course (for example, new topics or sections that have been added or eliminated, new teaching methods or elements of course), or some information about how to perform scholarly work in the discipline (for example, an introduction to how to read particular kinds of texts or sources within the course, how to evaluate materials and sources external to the course through the lens of the discipline, and/or how to apply the course material in different contexts).

 Together, these elements create what is often referred to as a “learner-centred” syllabus.
-For more tips on using your syllabus as a learning tool, see: Center for Excellence in Teaching and Learning, Iowa State University.
-(1998).
-Learning centered syllabi workshop.
-Retrieved from www.celt.iastate.edu/teaching/syllabi.html.
+For more tips on using your syllabus as a learning tool, see the web site of the Center for Excellence in Teaching and Learning (CELT) at Iowa State University at http://www.celt.iastate.edu/teaching/preparing-to-teach/how-to-create-an-effective-syllabus or additional references are noted in the list of resources at the end of this guide.

 OPTIONS FOR ADDITIONAL INFORMATION